 a.
 Describe the medical condition/circumstances that required you to withdraw from the university.

 b.
 Explain in detail how/why the medical condition/circumstances prevented you from completing the academic term.

 c.
-Detail the dates of the onset of your medical condition/circumstances, along with the dates of any treatment you received, if appropriate.
+Detail the dates of the onset of your medical condition/circumstances, along with the dates of any treatment you received, if applicable.

 d.
 If you stopped attending classes, explain why and when.
 (Please note: nonattendance does not exempt you from academic and financial responsibilities.)

 e.
-If you stopped attending classes, explain what other campus services you continued to utilize (such as purple points, meal plan, Health and Counseling, attendance at students events).
+If you stopped attending classes, explain what other campus services you continued to utilize (such as purple points, meal plan, Health and Counseling, attendance at student events).

-Make sure that your written statement thoroughly addresses every point (a-f) above.
-If it doesn't, your application will not be considered complete.
+Make sure that your written statement thoroughly addresses every point (a-e) above.
+If it does not, your application will not be considered complete.

 a.
 You must include a letter from your health care provider(s) or other pertinent sources.
 The documentation should be on clinic letterhead and your health care provider must address each of the following areas: